 Looking to add a piece of Ireland to your Christmas tree?
 You'll find an assortment of them on the Etsy platform as well as at Creative Irish Gifts.

 Are there any Irish gifts and goodies that you might recommend for this list?
-If so, let me know in the comments below or contact me on Facebook or by email at [email protected].
+If so, let me know in the comments below.